Star Wars: Battlefront

 Star Wars: Battlefront is a series of first- and third-person shooter video games based on the Star Wars franchise.
 Players take the role of characters from the franchise in either of two opposing factions in different time periods of the Star Wars universe.
 The series was launched in 2004 by LucasArts with Star Wars: Battlefront, developed by Pandemic Studios for LucasArts.
 The game received positive reviews and sold well.
 In 2005 Pandemic developed a sequel, Star Wars: Battlefront II, which was also critically and commercially successful.

 The games were followed by Star Wars Battlefront: Renegade Squadron (2007) and Star Wars Battlefront: Elite Squadron (2009) for handheld game consoles and Star Wars Battlefront: Mobile Squadrons (2009) for mobile devices.
-LucasArts made several attempts to develop a third major Battlefront game but no projects were released before The Walt Disney Company's acquisition of LucasArts.
-Subsequently, Electronic Arts (EA) acquired an exclusive license to develop console Star Wars titles from Lucasfilm, leading to the development of a reboot, titled Star Wars Battlefront from developer DICE, which was released on November 17, 2015.
+LucasArts made several attempts to develop a third major Battlefront game, but no projects were released before The Walt Disney Company's acquisition of LucasArts.
+Subsequently, Electronic Arts (EA) acquired an exclusive license to develop console Star Wars titles from Lucasfilm, leading to the development of a reboot under DICE.
+Titled Star Wars Battlefront, the game was released on November 17, 2015.
 A sequel, Star Wars Battlefront II, was released on November 17, 2017, and was co-developed by EA DICE, Criterion Games, and Motive Studio.
-A collection of the first two entries in the original series ported to modern platforms by Aspyr, titled Star Wars: Battlefront Classic Collection, was released on March 14, 2024.
+A collection of the first two entries in the original series was ported to modern platforms by Aspyr, and was released as Star Wars: Battlefront Classic Collection on March 14, 2024.